 A. Liberty Engineering Co.
 Ltd Listed by dragonforce Ransomware Group

 On June 12, 2026, A. Liberty Engineering Co.
 Ltd appeared on the leak site of the DragonForce ransomware group.
-The company, which designs and installs electrical infrastructure including its own branded AC and DC EV chargers, had internal files exfiltrated following a ransomware attack.
-While the exact number of people whose personal information was exposed remains unknown, anyone whose data was stored in the company’s systems — customers, employees, suppliers, or contractors — may now be at risk.
+The company, which designs and installs electrical infrastructure including its own branded AC and DC EV chargers, is claimed to have had internal files exfiltrated following a ransomware attack.
+While the exact number of people whose personal information may have been exposed remains unknown, anyone whose data was stored in the company’s systems — customers, employees, suppliers, or contractors — may now be at risk.

 Why This Matters for You and Your Family